-It is practically written in stone in bodybuilding lore that rows develop back thickness and pull-ups develop back width.
+It is practically written in stone in bodybuilding lore that rows develop back thickness and lat pull-downs or pull-ups develop back width.
 However, the truth may be more complicated than that.
 In fact, rows might be best for both!
 In this article, Chris Beardsley (@SandCResearch) looks at a study that sheds some light on the matter.

 The study: Variations in muscle activation levels during traditional latissimus dorsi weight training exercises: An experimental study.
 By Lehman, Buchan, Lundy, Myers and Nalborczyk, in Dynamic Medicine, 2004